Qatar entry requirements for France passport holders

 No transit visa needed

-French passport holders transiting through Hamad International Airport do not need a transit visa for stays up to 24 hours in the airside transit area.
-For longer layovers or exiting the airport, a visa on arrival is available.
+French passport holders transiting through Hamad International Airport (DOH) do not need a visa if staying airside and connecting within 24 hours.
+For longer layovers or leaving the airport, a free visa on arrival is available.

 Airside transitAllowed up to 24h